LiDAR-Motion-Segmentation/baseline-scripts/README.md

 1) Extra utility codes for adapting `Motion Object Segmentation Algoritms` for JRDB dataset and semantic kitty dataset.
 2) Custom Data Parsing from ROSbags and Data Annotation pipeline in `Semantic Kitty` format for converting an rosbag into annotated data for `Motion Object Segmentation Algoritms` using YOLOv8 + SAM2.
 3) Hardware setup for custom data collection
+4) Docker devcontainer and RVIZ2 setup for visualization

 ## semantic kitty scripts
 - the files are placed in `training_script_semantic_kitty` directory